LauraAmabili/DigitalForensics/MLforFraudDetection.md

 Additional information about the domain, sometimes you want to add to the dataset some knowledge that directly derive from of the domain you are analyzing.

-some times you have also continuous variables, andyouuoi have to study the slot of the c variables and defining when there is a change  in the slot (increase, dcrease, ioncrease) depending on the data you may want to extract different information that can be useful -> but you are adding complexity, adding feeatures to te original one that must be treated.
+some times you have also continuous variables, and you have to study the slot of the c variables and defining when there is a change  in the slot (increase, dcrease, ioncrease) depending on the data you may want to extract different information that can be useful -> but you are adding complexity, adding feeatures to te original one that must be treated.